cionx/solutions-natural-number-game-lean-4/README.md

-# Solutions to the Natural Number Game
+# Solutions to the Natural Number Game (Lean 4 version)

 This repository contains my solutions to the [Natural Number Game (Lean 4 version)][1].